 Botanical Name: Lavandula angustifolia

 Traditional Use: Lavender oil is known for its skin healing properties and its use as a sedative.
 The herb has been used for strewing, and the flowers are used as an aromatic.
-It has also been used for agitated behavior in severe dementia.

 Parts Used: Flowering tops